HubertD/cangaroo/README.md

 * some performance improvements when receiving lots of messages
 * bugfix with time-delta view: timestamps not shown when no previous message avail
 * new logging subsystem, do not use QDebug any more
-* new can interface configuration GUI (only GUI, no backend functionality yet)
+* new can interface configuration GUI

 ### v0.1.2 released 2016-01-12
 * fix device re-scan ("could not bind" console message)